-1. Applying for lots of credit cards
+1. Applying for lots of credit cards at once

-2. Too many department store cards
+3. Too many department store cards

 One of the subtlest items influencing your credit score is the department store credit card.
 These are not considered as desirable as major bank credit cards.
 Plus, the interest rates can be quite high, and you end up with few rewards.
 Even if you apply for one to get a promotional discount, it can be trouble.
 Paying off the account and then canceling the card can ding your credit score, since you are reducing your available credit.
 Carefully consider why you are getting the card, and think about how often you shop at the store.
-If you are a loyal customer, and the rewards are worth it, you might be okay.
+If you are a loyal customer, and the rewards are worth it, you might be OK.
 But avoid filling your wallet with department store and retailer cards.

-3. Overlooking introductory terms
+4. Overlooking introductory terms

 Many people apply for credit cards for the low introductory rate, and are unpleasantly surprised when it comes to an end.
 Read the fine print so that you know when the intro period will end, and be aware that the end of the period could mean a rather high interest rate on balances you have accrued during the intro period.
 If you transfer a balance for the intro rate, try to create a plan to pay off the balance before the introductory period ends.
 Also, realize that a late payment or going over the limit can mean an immediate end to the introductory interest rate.

-4. Maxing out your credit card
+5. Maxing out your credit card

 Using the entire available balance on your credit card can result in a number of costly problems.
 Interest charges can put you over your limit, resulting in fees and a newer, much higher interest rate.
 Additionally, if you do not have any room on your credit card it can mean a lower credit score, since you are using up more of your available credit.

-5. Not reading notices from your card issuer
+6. Not reading notices from your card issuer

 It may look like junk mail, but it could actually be a notice from your credit card issuer.
 This could be an increase in interest rate, a change to your due date, or a change to fees for balance transfers or cash advances.
 If you don't read these notices, you might be surprised down the road—and unprepared for the consequences.
 Make sure you know what is going on with your credit card.

-6. Not keeping track of credit card spending
+7. Not keeping track of credit-card spending

 Because it isn't coming out of your checking account, you might not feel as though it's necessary to keep track of credit card spending.
 However, if you are not keeping track, you might spend more than you think.
 Make a budget and stick with it so that you are never spending more on your credit card than you can pay off each month.
 Use a ledger or personal finance software to help you keep track of your purchases made with credit cards.

-7. Ignoring your credit card statement
+9. Ignoring your credit card statement

 Many people do not really look at their credit card statements.
 This can be a mistake, though, because it could mean that you miss fraudulent charges.
 Take the effort to balance your statement, and compare it to your own records of transactions.
 If you find something that you didn't authorize, you will be able to address the problem immediately when you are top of what is happening on your credit card statement.

-Another good reason to scrutinize your statement?
-Incremental fees for services like credit monitoring and payment protection plans can creep up on you.
+Another good reason to scrutinize your statement—incremental fees for services like credit monitoring and payment protection plans can creep up on you.
 It’s possible you opted in to a monthly charge when you activated a new card or accepted a rewards offer over the phone.
 Check your statement for small charges that often get lost among all your other transactions, then call to cancel services you don't think you'll ever use.

-8. Paying late
+10. Paying late

-9. Settling for a late payment fee on your statement
+11. Settling for a late payment fee on your statement

-12. Losing your rewards points and rebates
+14. Losing your rewards

-13. Paying twice for car rental insurance
+15. Paying twice for car rental insurance

 At the airport rental car counter, your clerk can't wait to explain all the things that could go wrong before you head out on unfamiliar roads.
 Fortunately, carrying the right credit card means you can usually ignore the sales pitch for comprehensive coverage.
 Many credit cards cover any costs or deductibles your own insurance won't pay after a rental car accident.

-14. Buying sports and concert tickets from a scalper
+16. Buying concert tickets from a scalper

 Don't settle for paying exorbitant ticket prices at a ticket brokerage or in the venue's parking lot.
 Many credit card issuers now offer exclusive pre-sale periods for concerts, sporting events and theatrical performances.
 Early access doesn't just mean a better selection of available tickets -- it reduces your wait time online or on the phone with ticket sellers.
 In fact, a handful of elite cards provide concierge services that can even handle your booking for you.

-15. Paying for too much roadside assistance
+17. Paying for too much roadside assistance

 Your car manufacturer, your insurance company and even your cell-phone carrier all offer monthly plans for short-range towing, jump starts and lock-outs.
 Before paying extra for access to these dispatch services, check your credit card's list of member benefits.
 Many Visa Signature and American Express cards, along with premium cards bearing the Discover and MasterCard logos, offer free or deeply discounted roadside assistance services.

-16. Paying too much for big-ticket items
+18. Paying too much for big-ticket items

 That gadget, outfit or piece of jewelry doesn't seem so sparkly when you see it go on sale weeks after your purchase.
 Instead of suffering buyer's remorse, make those purchases with a credit card that offers price protection as a cardholder benefit.
-For instance, cards with Citi's Price Rewind program will automatically track your registered purchases.
-If your retailer offers a price drop of more than $25 within about a month after your initial transaction, Citi will get you a statement credit for the difference.